elastic/kibana/src/plugins/index_pattern_field_editor/README.md

 - `indexPattern: IndexPattern`: the index pattern you want to create/edit the field into.

+- `fieldTypeToCreate?: 'scripted'|'runtime'`: optionally you can provide the field type to create.
+When you edit a field you don't need to provide this prop as it is automatically detected.
+**Default:** `runtime`.

 `onSave(field: IndexPatternField): void` (optional)

 You can provide an optional `onSave` handler to be notified when the field has being created/updated.
 This handler is called after the field has been persisted to the saved object.